tmcclell/SKWithAgentsHack/README.md

 ### 👩‍🏫 Your Facilitator

 **Tammy McClellan** will be guiding you through this hackathon journey.
-With extensive experience in Azure AI services, enterprise migrations, and developer education, Tammy brings both technical depth and practical insights to help you navigate the complexities of building AI-powered automation solutions.
+With extensive experience working on manufacturing plants floors.
+I have expertise in Azure AI services, enterprise migrations, and developer education, Tammy brings both technical depth and practical insights to help you navigate the complexities of building AI-powered automation solutions.
 Her approach emphasizes hands-on learning, collaborative problem-solving, and building production-ready skills that you can apply in real-world scenarios.

 ### 🎯 Learning Philosophy